Light Red Line (Bangkok)

 The SRT Light Red Line, or Nakhon Withi Line (รถไฟชานเมือง สายนครวิถี) is a 15 km between Krung Thep Aphiwat Central Terminal and Taling Chan and is part of the SRT Red Lines suburban railway system serving the greater Bangkok Metropolitan Region.
 The construction plan is split into 5 phases.

 Phase I running between Krung Thep Aphiwat Central Terminal and Taling Chan opened for trial operations on 2 August 2021 with full commercial services commencing on 29 November 2021.
 An initial segment from Taling Chan to Bang Son previously opened for limited, free trial service between 5 December 2012 and 13 January 2014 with only 12 services a day until all services were fully suspended due to the lack of rolling stock.

 Extensions for Phase II running from Taling Chan to Salaya and Phase III spur line from Taling Chan to Siriraj were approved by the Thai Cabinet on 17 June 2025.
-In addition, three infill stations of Rama VI Bridge, Bang Kruai (EGAT) and Ban Chim Phli were approved under a single construction contract totalling 20.5km.
+In addition, three infill stations of Rama VI Bridge, Bang Kruai (EGAT) and Ban Chim Phli were approved under a single construction contract totalling 20.5 km.
 The proposal had been submitted to the Cabinet secretariat on 27 March 2025 and expects to open bidding in late-2025.
-The approved budget decreased from 16.847 to 15.176 billion baht, with construction projected to run from January 2026 to December 2028 and services beginning in 2029.
+Bids for construction on the Phase II extension and 3 infill stations were opened until 29 December 2025, with winning bids announced by the MRTA in January 2026.
+Contracts are expected to be finalised in February 2026, with construction expected to last 36 months to February 2029 and a target to begin services in March 2029.

 As of June 2025, there are no updates for Phase IV and Phase V of the project.
 When fully completed, the line will run east–west from Salaya, Thailand in Phutthamonthon District of Nakhon Pathom Province to Hua Mak railway station in Bangkok.